vishalnarayan2809/color-scheme/README.md

   - Analogic-complement
   - Triad
 - Displays generated color palettes with hex codes
-- Copy hex codes with a click (functionality to be implemented)
+- Copy hex codes with a click

 ## Technologies Used